Comparing USA Fishing vs UK Fishing: Styles, Species & Tactics

 BASS FISHING TOURNAMENT

 The match fishing scene is a huge draw for many anglers in the UK.
 Every Saturday, Sunday, and even mid-week matches are extremely popular with many anglers.
+The most prestigious event in the UK is the Fishomania event held yearly, which attracts a first prize of £50,000.

 These matches typically last for five hours, and all species are targeted and weighed at the end for the largest combined weight.